 10. Aerodynamic Jump – AB was the first commercially available ballistic solver to correctly calculate for Aerodynamic Jump.
 Aerodynamic Jump is independently solved and provided as part of the firing solution.

-11. Maximum Ordinate – This program calculates and reports the Maximum Ordinate, which is the highest point in the projectiles trajectory on its way to the target.
+11. Maximum Ordinate & Max Ord Range – This program calculates and reports the Maximum Ordinate, which is the highest point in the projectiles trajectory on its way to the target.
+It also gives you the range at which this occurs.

 12. Moving Targets – This program includes an input for moving target direction and speed, if shooters wish to incorporate moving targets in to the firing solution.